seesmof/University-Universytet/year1-term2/Philosophy/20-04-2023/topic-one.md

 ## Themes

-- Scholasticism: A method of learning that emphasized dialectical reasoning and the use of logic to reconcile contradictory ideas.
-It was used to reconcile faith and reason in medieval theology.
-- Natural Theology: The study of God and the universe through reason and observation.
+с- Natural Theology: The study of God and the universe through reason and observation.
 It was believed that God could be known through His creation.

 - Nominalism: The belief that universals (such as "humanity" or "beauty") do not actually exist, but are only names or concepts created by humans.

 Here's a table summarizing the major philosophers and their works: